-Our shoebox dollhouse craft kept us busy for the better part of the morning.
-The kids making these dollhouses ranged from 6 to 12 and they all enjoyed the activity immensely.
-They decorated their shoeboxes with care, and were so proud of their finished projects.
+This project kept the girls busy for the better part of the morning.
+They ranged in age from 6 to 12 and they all enjoyed the activity immensely.

 To make a shoebox dollhouse, you’ll need:

-- wallpaper samples (ask at your local paint and wallpaper store for their expired sample books)
+- wallpaper samples (ask for expired books at your local paint store)

 - home decor magazines

 - measuring tape, pencil, ruler